rust-lang/rust-forge/src/libs/maintaining-std.md

 For Libs PRs, rolling up is usually fine, in particular if it's only a new unstable addition or if it only touches docs (with the exception of intra doc links which complicates things while the feature has bugs...).

 If a submodule is affected then probably don't `rollup`.
-If the feature affects perf then also avoid `rollup` -- mark it as `rollup=never`.
+If the feature affects perf then also avoid `rollup`—mark it as `rollup=never`.

 ### When there’s new public items